Tropical Medicine & International Health

 Course content

-- demonstrate understanding of the causation, pathogenesis, clinical features, diagnosis, management, and control of the major parasitic, bacterial, and viral, and noncommunicable diseases affecting tropical and developing countries
+• Understand the causes, pathogenesis, diagnosis and management of major diseases affecting tropical and developing countries

-- demonstrate ability to analyse and synthesise research findings for clinical and disease control decision making (in areas including assessment diagnosis, test selection treatment, prognosis and control) and to critically evaluate their effects
+• Grow your ability to analyse research findings for clinical and disease control and to critically evaluate their effects

 Professional Diploma in Tropical Medicine & Hygiene